dxFeed/dxfeed-jni-native-sdk/README.md

 Our Java API serves as the cornerstone of our technology, and with our SDK, you can seamlessly integrate it into any language, leveraging it as a native library for all desktop platforms.

+### Benefits

+- :rocket: Performance almost is same as for our best Java API
+- :milky_way: Wider functionality
+- :gemini: Identical programming interfaces to our best API
+- :thumbsup: Higher quality of support and service

+### Future development

+Our team is committed to continuously improving the library by regularly releasing updates to our Java API and implementing them in the native library.

 ### Implementation details and usage